FYI - Aidra botnet

 The out-of-box configuration of the MityARM-335x development kit is vulnerable to this attack if connected to an open network.

-RE: FYI - Aidra botnet - Added by Michael Williamson almost 3 years ago
+RE: FYI - Aidra botnet - Added by Michael Williamson about 3 years ago

 Hello Mr. Daviel,